 Wait?
 Two Dash Points?
 Yes!
 This one is a MetroParks Tacoma park just down the street from Dash Point State Park.
 It requires no Discover Pass!
 It also has a newly renovated playground, bathroom facilities and a beautiful view of the Sound.

 Ruston Way, Tacoma

 Most Tacoma area beaches are better for beach combing than sand play, unless the tide is out.
 The section of Ruston Way next to Jack Hyde park (where the sundial is) almost always has some sand.
-Read my full review of Jack Hyde Park.
+Read my (older) full review of Jack Hyde Park.

 American Lake, Lakewood

 This park includes a boat launch, a swimming area with a small sand area, picnic tables, and a playground.
 This is a busy, popular park.
-No lifeguard this year.

 Reader recommended hot spots: